BOINC/boinc/CODE_OF_CONDUCT.md

 •  Be respectful and friendly

 Respect each other and each other's point of view.
 Different people have different perspectives on issues.
 Frustration cannot turn into a personal attack.
 It is important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Also remember that with a world-wide community, English may not be the home language of everyone and since all communication happens via text, it's impossible to read what mood the other is in.
+Also remember that with a world-wide community, English may not be the native language of everyone and since all communication happens via text, it's impossible to read what mood the other is in.

 •  Be collaborative